 The EU Commission regards the Fehmarnbelt Fixed Link as one of the five most important cross-border projects of the TEN-T network (communication of 10 January 2014 (COM(2013) 940 final).
 So far, studies and preparatory work in Germany (in German) and Denmark have been subsidized with EU funds from the TEN-T programme (attachment only available in German).
 The European Commission has promised funding totalling around 590 million euros for the Fehmarnbelt Fixed Links as well as funding totalling around 120 million euros for the Danish hinterland rail connections until 2020.

 In 1992, the Transport Ministers of Germany and Denmark agreed to conduct studies in order to create a common basis for the decision-making process regarding the Fehmarnbelt Fixed Link.
 Since then, comprehensive feasibility studies for the Fehmarnbelt Fixed Link project (civil engineering, geology, environment, traffic forecast, macroeconomic and fiscal assessment, socio-economic regional study) have been conducted.

 In the course of a review of the requirement plans in November 2010, the Fehmarnbelt Fixed Link was once again subjected to a value for money assessment.
-The result was a benefit-cost ratio of 6.7.
-This confirmed that the project represents extremely good value for money.
+The result was a benefit-cost ratio of 6.7 This confirmed that the project represents extremely good value for money.
 The assessment was carried out on the basis of the forecast of Germany-wide transport interconnectivity in 2025.
-The cost-benefit analysis that was applied is a macroeconomic appraisal procedure (similar to the appraisal procedure used for the current Federal Transport Infrastructure Plan (FTIP 2003)).
+The cost-benefit analysis applied is a macroeconomic appraisal procedure.
 The analysis was carried out in an identical way for all evaluated rail projects.
-The corresponding methodology can be downloaded in German from our website.